Optimistic Task Inference for Behavior Foundation Models: Conclusion

 By drawing a connection between practical work in scalable Behavior Foundation Models and rigorous algorithms for linear optimization, we proposed an algorithm that may efficiently infer the task at hand and retrieve a well-performing policy in high-dimensional, complex environments.
 By minimizing the number of reward evaluations necessary for task inference, this algorithm can enable BFM to be applied beyond domains in which rewards are readily available, for instance when learning directly from pixels.

 \method is designed to perform task inference in a minimal number of episodes: this is mainly possible as the search space is minimal.
-While updating the task embedding alone enables great sample efficiency, fine-tuning additional components of the BFM may provide even better performance in the long run \citep{sikchiFastAdaptationBehavioral2025}.
+While updating the task embedding alone enables great sample efficiency, fine-tuning additional components of the BFM may provide even better performance in the long run \citep{sikchiFastAdaptationBehavioral2025}. \rebuttal{Moreover, our theoretical guarantees only cover slower, episode-level updates: extending these results to (empirically stronger) per-step represents an important direction for future formal works.}

 While \method builds upon linearity between features and rewards, it does not make any significant assumption on the structure of the feature space $\mathcal{Z}$: understanding the properties of its elements both formally and practically constitutes an important avenue for future work.
 BFMs have demonstrated scalability up to complex domains, while maintaining structured properties (linearity!) in an embedding space: we believe that this is a ripe field for application of more theoretically principled approaches, which may in turn be impactful beyond regular domains.